Traditional Chinese medicine’s organ clock, also known as the “body clock,” can provide surprising insight into your health.

 Your body begins to release enzymes that help digest your breakfast and provide energy for the long day ahead.

-This is a good time to knock out your most difficult/pressing to-do items, as you’ll tend to be very productive and full of positive energy at this time of day.
+The spleen time is a good interval to knock out your most difficult/pressing to-do items, as you’ll tend to be very productive and full of positive energy at this time of day.

 Heart — 11am – 1pm

-Your ticker starts to work in overtime, pumping nutrients to the heart and throughout your body.
+Your ticker starts to work in overtime, pumping nutrients to the heart and throughout your entire body.

 Many people feel very talkative around this time.
 This is a good time for a bit of lunch, as your body will need the extra nutrients.